shadowspawn/nvh/README.md

     $ npm --version
     6.1.0

-## Custom Architecture

-By default `nvh` picks the binaries matching your system architecture, e.g. `nvh` will download 64 bit binaries for a 64 bit system.
-You can override this by using the `-a` or `--arch` option.
-(Note: `nvh` does not track the architecture of downloads, so this does not allow switching between architectures with same version.)

-Install latest 32 bit version of `node`:

-    nvh --arch x86 latest

 ## Coming from `tj/n`

 There are a lot of minor changes!
 Taking advantage of a fresh start.